ErikWegner/drupal_nagios/README.txt

      command_line  /usr/lib/nagios/plugins/check_drupal -H $HOSTADDRESS$ -U $ARG1$ -t $ARG2$
    }

+   You can add the -S option for hosts that use https.

    If you are monitoring multiple Drupal instances set up as virtual hosts, you may have to use $HOSTNAME$ instead of $HOSTADDRESS$ in the command_line parameter.